Venafi/notation-venafi-csp/README.md

 ```

 - Create a trust policy
 In order to verify the container image, you need to configure the trust policy to specify trusted identities which sign the artifacts, and level of signature verification to use.
-See [trust policy](https://notaryproject.dev/docs/concepts/trust-store-trust-policy-specification/#trust-policy) spec to understand more about trust policy.
+Follow the [Manage trust policies](https://notaryproject.dev/docs/user-guides/how-to/manage-trust-policy/) guide to understand and implement Notation trust policy.

 ```
 {